 In this series we look at the various Affiliations in Marvel Crisis Protocol and dip into their comic book history.
 These are intended to be introductory discussions for newer or more casual players to the game rather than a deep competitive analysis.
-For a more competitive focus we recommend checking out some of the articles being written on Across the Bifrost.

 You know who never had a chance in life?
 Victor von Doom.
 Nobody called Victor von Doom was ever going to live to a ripe old age, sitting around with his grandkids on his knee reflecting on the happy journey his life had been.